 Here is your cat’s life in a nutshell: Sleep, patrol, play, hunt, groom, sleep.
-That may be simplifying things a bit, but my point is, that if only one of these items is taken out of your cat’s routine, it will most likely cause your cat stress.
+That may be simplifying things a bit, but my point is, that if only one of these items is taken out of your cat’s routine, it will most likely cause your cat anxiety or stress.

 For example, if you have an indoor cat that sleeps and grooms but doesn’t hunt, then you are probably looking at a kitty that will be stressed and anxious.
 I personally feel the expression ‘pissed off’ could come from our kitty friends’ tendency to let us know of their stress or frustration by simply taking a leak outside of their litter boxes, in plain site and in inconvenient areas.